vaishious/ccextractor-gsoc15/README.md

  Understand and become familiar with [Anshul's code](https://www.google-melange.com/gsoc/project/details/google/gsoc2014/anshul_bits/5757334940811264) for FFmpeg integration in CCExtractor.
 Edit the FFmpeg support in CCExtractor based on the new code for CC parser in FFmpeg.
 * **Week 12:**
  Do cleanup work.
 Buffer period.

+####Future possible work with the communities

+####Availability
+I want to work 40-45 hours from 1000 IST(0430 UTC) to 1800 IST(1230 UTC) Monday to Friday.
+Willing to work from 1100 IST(0530 UTC) to 1500 IST (1130 UTC) if required and behind on tasks.
+This is from 25th May to 26 July (8 weeks).

+My university reopens on 27th of July.
+So, for the next 4 weeks I will work 30 hours a week.
+1000 IST(0430 UTC) to 1800 IST(1230 UTC) on Saturday and Sunday.
+The remaining work hours will be communicated later depending on my University schedule.

+I am also free from the 4th of May to the 16th of May and can get started on the project work early.

+####